lydiazly/star-path-viewer/README.md

 3. **[Baidu Web Service API](https://lbsyun.baidu.com/faq/api?title=webapi)** - If a connection to Nominatim cannot be established, the system will switch to this alternative geocoding service.

-> :bulb: The geocoding service is autometically determined when the website loads.
+> :bulb: The geocoding service is automatically determined when the website loads.
 If you are outside mainland China but notice that Baidu is being used, refreshing the page should resolve it and select Nominatim as intended.

 ## Resources